How to Discipline a Toddler Discipline: 2 Tactics That Really Work

 If time-out is like going to jail, giving a fine is like, well, being fined.
 It is a ‘take-charge’ consequence that targets your toddler's growing love of freedom and ownership.
 This tactic is best used for toddlers two and up (especially three and up).

 Giving a fine penalises your toddler by removing a valued privilege or toy.
 Make the punishment related to the misconduct.
-In other words, if he defies you by playing football in the house, remove the ball for a while.
+In other words, if he defies you by playing football in the house, remove the ball for a period of time.
 (Penalties that connect the punishment to the misbehaviour are also called logical consequences.)

 Sometimes the ‘prized possession’ you remove is...you.
 It is time to use the kind ignoring technique (give a teensy cold shoulder to nudge a toddler to cooperate): ‘Mum does not like it when you say those words.
 They do not make me laugh.
 They hurt my ears.
 I am going to the kitchen and I will be back in a little bit when you remember your nice words.’